WWE News: ‘Raw’ Preview, Finn Balor And Baron Corbin Added To ‘Extreme Rules’

 Balor is a talented wrestler that the WWE seemingly doesn’t have a plan for.
 After he became the first-ever WWE universal champion, he had to drop the belt immediately because of an injury he sustained during that contest.
 Ever since his return, Balor has been in mid-card city, and fans have largely been disappointed at the way he’s been booked.

-As the Inquisitr reported, eight matches have already been scheduled for Extreme Rules, and recently the WWE added another one to the already stacked card, Finn Balor versus Baron Corbin.
+As the Inquisitr reported, eight matches have already been scheduled for Extreme Rules, and recently the WWE added another one to the already stacked card: Finn Balor versus Baron Corbin.
 The WWE explains the setup to this contest, and what we can expect on Monday’s Raw.

 “After Constable Baron Corbin didn’t get the apology he wanted from Finn Balor on Monday night for their tag team failure the week prior, the pair took their rivalry to social media, and following an intensely personal back-and-forth in which Corbin called into question Balor’s toughness and even his in-ring accomplishments before WWE, Raw General Manager Kurt Angle made Balor vs. Corbin official for WWE Extreme Rules.
 Now, WWE’s first Universal Champion will have a chance to prove what he can truly do when he battles The Constable.